Skip Navigation

 Response:

-In 2019–20, about 52 percent of public schools reported having a written plan for procedures to be performed in the event of a pandemic disease.
-This percentage was higher than the percentage reported in 2017–18 (46 percent).3
+In 2021–22, more than 90 percent of public schools had a written plan for procedures to be performed in the event of each of the following scenarios:

-In 2019–20, schools were also asked whether they had drilled students during the current school year on the use of selected emergency procedures.
-About 98 percent of public schools had drilled students on a lockdown procedure,4 94 percent on evacuation procedures,5 and 92 percent on shelter-in-place procedures.6
+In 2021–22, schools were also asked whether they had drilled students during the current school year on the use of selected emergency procedures.
+About 96 percent of public schools had drilled students on a lockdown procedure,6 93 percent had drilled students on a shelter-in-place procedure,7 and 93 percent had drilled students on an evacuation procedure.8

-1 In this indicator, data for 2013–14 were collected using the Fast Response Survey System (FRSS), while data for all other years were collected using the School Survey on Crime and Safety (SSOCS).
+2 In addition to data from the School Survey on Crime and Safety (SSOCS), this Fast Fact uses 2013–14 data from the Fast Response Survey System (FRSS) for select trend analyses.
 The 2013–14 FRSS survey was designed to allow comparisons with SSOCS data.
 However, the mode of the 2013–14 FRSS survey differed from that of SSOCS, which evolved over time.
 Specifically, all respondents to the 2013–14 survey could choose either to complete the survey on paper (and mail it back) or to complete the survey online.
 All respondents to SSOCS had only the option of completing a paper survey prior to 2017–18.
 In 2017–18, SSOCS experimented with offering an online option to some respondents.
-In 2019–20, SSOCS switched to using primarily an online survey instrument.
+In 2019–20 and 2021–22, SSOCS switched to using primarily an online survey instrument.
 The 2013–14 FRSS survey also relied on a smaller sample than SSOCS.
-The FRSS survey's smaller sample size and difference in survey administration may have impacted the 2013–14 results.
+The FRSS survey’s smaller sample size and difference in survey administration may have impacted the 2013–14 results.

 Related Tables and Figures: (Listed by Release Date)